Universal relations to measure neutron star properties from targeted r-mode searches: Method and Formalism

 Where $f_{rot}$ is the rotational frequency of the star and $\kappa$ is a dimensionless parameter. ~\cite{idrisy2015} showed that $\kappa$ has a universal relation with the neutron star compactness($C$) which we improved considering a chosen set of 15 tabulated EOSs that are consistent with the recent multi-messenger observations of NS and the Newtonian limits of the r-mode frequency~\citep{Ghosh2023}

 We also showed that $\kappa$ has a universal relation with the dimensionless tidal deformability($\Lambda$)~\citep{Ghosh2023}

-For slowly rotating stars, there are also universal relations between the NS moment of inertia, the Love numbers and the quadrupole moment called the \textit{I-Love-Q} relations~\citep{Yagi2013}.
-The universal relation between the normalised moment of inertia($\Bar{I} = I/m^3$) and tidal deformability is given by~\citep{yagiYunes2013}
+For slowly rotating stars, there are also universal relations between the NS MoI, the Love numbers and the quadrupole moment called the \textit{I-Love-Q} relations~\citep{Yagi2013}.
+The universal relation between the normalised MoI($\Bar{I} = I/m^3$) and tidal deformability is given by~\citep{yagiYunes2013}